-Out of the total of 66,358 decisions taken by the CNDA in 2023, 45,205 of them were issued following a hearing, of which 34,807 hearings were held in collegial function and 10,397 in single-judge format.
-The remaining 21,153 decisions were taken by order (ordonnance), i.e., 32% of all decisions.
+Out of the total of 61,593 decisions taken by the CNDA in 2024, 41,857 of them were issued following a hearing, of which 32,096 hearings were held before a 3-judge panel and 9,761 in single-judge format.
+The remaining 19,736 decisions were taken by order (ordonnance), i.e., 32% of all decisions.

-The hearing takes place at the CNDA headquarters in Montreuil, near Paris, but the use of videoconferencing for CNDA hearings is allowed.
+The hearing takes place at the CNDA headquarters in Montreuil near Paris, or at one of the territorial chambers, but the use of videoconferencing for CNDA hearings is allowed.
 Since 1 January 2019, the CNDA may use videoconferencing to ensure "a proper administration of justice".
-The interpreter sits in a room together with the asylum seeker; if this is not possible, they are present from the side of the Court.272 Where videoconferencing is used, the CNDA shall prepare two transcripts, one in the seat of the Court and one in the hearing room where the applicant is present.273
+The interpreter sits in a room together with the asylum seeker; if this is not possible, they are present from the side of the Court.
+Where videoconferencing is used, the CNDA shall prepare two transcripts, one in the seat of the Court and one in the hearing room where the applicant is present.